selfcustody/krux/docs/getting-started/using-a-single-sig-wallet.en.md

     <img src="../../img/blue/singlekey-wallet-home-400.png">

-    Congrats, you just created a single-key wallet with your key!
+    Congrats, you just created a single-sig wallet with your key!

 ## Load the wallet into Krux

-**Note:** This step is unnecessary for signing PSBTs with single-key wallets since the script type (`wpkh`) and key are already known.
+**Note:** This step is unnecessary for signing PSBTs with single-sig wallets since the script type (`wpkh`) and key are already known.
 However, this can be useful if you wish to [print a backup](../printing) of the wallet or want an additional sanity check.

 === "Specter Desktop"